renovatebot/renovate/docs/usage/getting-started/troubleshooting.md

 - ERROR
 - FATAL

-As you can probably imagine, the stuff that's really going wrong will likely have a level of WARN or higher.

-TODO: What do the Renovate maintainers recommend as debug level?
+To check for problems, look for `WARN` or `ERROR` logs (level 40 or 50 if in JSON format).
+To troubleshoot further, you usually need to look at `DEBUG` logs.

-## Relevant part of the logs
+## Resolving problems using logs

-Please locate the relevant parts of the logs before asking for help or posting a bug report.
-Do not expect the Renovate maintainers to read through the full logs when trying to help you, as that takes a lot of time on our part.

 We recommend you follow this process:

-1. Read the _whole_ log output, to get a feel for all the steps that Renovate is taking
-1. Select - or search for - a higher debug level, like WARN, ERROR or FATAL
-1. Comparing the log output from a "bad" job to the log output from a known good job
+1. Try to narrow in on the problem area e.g. by looking for relevant branches or WARN or ERROR messages
+1. Find all relevant DEBUG or INFO messages from before and after the problem occurred
 1. Copy/paste the relevant parts of the logs into your discussion post or bug report

-## Getting help

 If you cannot fix the problem yourself after reading the logs, and reading - or searching through - our documentation, search the [renovatebot/renovate discussion](https://github.com/renovatebot/renovate/discussions) forum to see if somebody has asked a similar or related question.

 If none of these steps have helped you, then create a new discussion post to get help from the Renovate maintainers.

+Please locate the relevant parts of the logs as described earlier before asking for help or posting a bug report.
+Do not expect the Renovate maintainers to read through the full logs when trying to help you, as that takes a lot of time on our part.
+If later it turns out that the full logs are necessary, you will be asked for them then.